 Generally, your reward center, also known as your limbic system, is the epicenter of a substance use disorder.
 It’s designed to link and regulate parts of the brain that are involved in feeling pleasure, in order to motivate us to repeat certain activities.
 Normally, activities like warm social interaction, good food, and a comfortable bed trigger this pleasure response.
 Our reward center teaches our brain to repeat activities necessary for our survival.
 However, psychoactive drugs and alcohol can also trigger the limbic system to respond with intense feelings of pleasure.
 This produces a deep-seeded desire to continue using.

 During active addiction, your brain has learned to seek drugs to relieve stress, pain, anxiety, and just to feel good.
 Even when you know that a drug can be harmful, it’s incredibly difficult to resist.
 Alcohol and drug addiction therapy can help you re-write the effects of drugs in your brain, learn to cope with negative feelings, and learn to avoid and deal with cravings.

 Addiction therapy can also address root problems that may have contributed to your initial drug use.
 For instance, substance use disorders have a significant rate of comorbidity with other mental disorders, especially depression and anxiety.
 In some cases, substance abuse begins as a way of self-medicating to relieve negative symptoms of a mental disorder.
 Drug and alcohol addiction therapy can address these issues to remove the need to self-medicate and prevent mental disorders from triggering an eventual relapse.

 There are many addiction therapy options to consider, but they all have the same general goal.
 Drug and alcohol addiction therapy should increase your ability to cope with negative emotions, thoughts, and circumstances in healthy ways without the use of drugs or alcohol.
 Even after you complete a medical detox program, you will still have cravings that pull you back toward substance use and relapse.
-Long after your body has been purged of your last dose, your brain will still seek the rewarding response from drugs or alcohol.
+Long after your body has been purged of your last dose, your brain will still seek the rewarding response of drugs or alcohol.